 The MARSSIM HSA information for these structures is contained in Section 1.5.
-The water line route runs through several solid waste management units (SWMUs) and potential environmental radioactivity areas, and the potential exists for radiological contamination in excavated materials.
+The water line route runs through several SWMUs and potential environmental radioactivity areas, and the potential exists for radiological contamination in excavated materials.
 The MARSSIM surveys will be used to assess the radioactive contamination.
 The survey results will be evaluated against MARSAME release requirements and, if release requirements are met, the materials from excavations are candidates for unrestricted release under U.S. Department of Energy (DOE) Order 458.1 (DOE, 2020).

 If surveys measure radioactive contamination, in accordance with MARSSIM Chapter 2, Section 2.4.4., "If an area could be classified as Class 1 or Class 2 for the final status survey, based on the HSA and scoping survey results, a characterization survey is warranted.
 This type of survey is a detailed radiological environmental characterization of the area."
-Based on the HSA of the Diamond Drive Widening and Roundabout Construction projects, a Class 1 or Class 2 final status survey unit is possible.
-Although the less-rigorous elements of a scoping survey may be sufficient, a characterization survey structure was used as described below.
+Based on the HSA of the water lines from TA-48 to TA-55 project, a Class 1 and/or Class 2 final status survey unit is possible.
+Although the less rigorous elements of a scoping survey may be sufficient, a characterization survey structure was used as described below.